 Although reticulated pythons typically subsist on small- to medium-sized mammals like rats, scientists have observed something unique and terrifying about the largest ones.

 “Once they reach a certain size, it’s almost like they don’t bother with rats anymore because the calories are not worth it,” reports Conservation and Research Officer Mary-Ruth Low, of the Mandai Wildlife Group.
 Even more alarming, Low notes, “They can go as large as their prey goes.”
 This means pigs, cows, and even human beings become fair game.
-Here’s more on the jaw mechanics that makes this possible.

 Hunter Becomes the Hunted